ceph/ceph/doc/architecture.rst

 daemons and to protect against man-in-the-middle attacks.

-.. note:: The ``cephx`` protocol does not address data encryption in transport (e.g., SSL/TLS) or encryption at rest.
+.. note:: The ``cephx`` protocol does not address data encryption in transport (for example, SSL/TLS) or encryption at rest.

-Cephx uses shared secret keys for authentication, meaning both the client and the monitor cluster have a copy of the client's secret key.
-The authentication protocol is such that both parties are able to prove to each other they have a copy of the key without actually revealing it.
-This provides mutual authentication, which means the cluster is sure the user possesses the secret key, and the user is sure that the cluster has a copy of the secret key.
+``cephx`` uses shared secret keys for authentication.
+This means that both the client and the monitor cluster keep a copy of the client's secret key.

+The ``cephx`` protocol makes it possible for each party to prove to the other that it has a copy of the key without revealing it.
+This provides mutual authentication and allows the cluster to confirm (1) that the user has the secret key and (2) that the user can be confident that the cluster has a copy of the secret key.

-A key scalability feature of Ceph is to avoid a centralized interface to the Ceph object store, which means that Ceph clients must be able to interact with OSDs directly.
-To protect data, Ceph provides its ``cephx`` authentication system, which authenticates users operating Ceph clients.
-The ``cephx`` protocol operates in a manner with behavior similar to `Kerberos`_.
+As stated in :ref:`Scalability and High Availability
+<arch_scalability_and_high_availability>`, Ceph does not have any centralized
+interface between clients and the Ceph object store.
+By avoiding such a centralized interface, Ceph avoids the bottlenecks that attend such centralized interfaces.
+However, this means that clients must interact directly with OSDs.
+Direct interactions between Ceph clients and OSDs require authenticated connections.
+The ``cephx`` authentication system establishes and sustains these authenticated connections.

+The ``cephx`` protocol operates in a manner similar to `Kerberos`_.

 A user/actor invokes a Ceph client to contact a monitor.
 Unlike Kerberos, each monitor can authenticate users and distribute keys, so there is no single point